dbeley/playlist-versioning/README.md

 - `files/04-missing_artists.csv`: artists not found in artists.csv

+If it's empty you're good, otherwise just add another entry in `02-artists.csv`.

 Exported playlists will be in the `files` folder.

-You can use the `04-missing_artists.csv` file to fill out the missing tracks.
+You can use `01-result_mplaylist_missing.txt` to manually add the missing tracks in the playlists.